 There are a number of things to look for that indicate a hive is VERY infested with mites.
 The BIP Tech Teams pay special attention to these things when assessing colonies.
 They are Deformed Wing Virus (DWV) (Fig. 1) , Parasitic Mite Syndrome (PMS) (Fig.2), and very small bees.

 Powdered sugar tests are simple, give immediate results, and are inexpensive to administer.
 The bees get coated in powdered sugar, the mites fall off because they cannot hold on to the adult bee coated in slippery powder, and then the bees are returned to their hive to be cleaned by their sisters.
 Also, the test is done in the field, so you don’t have a bunch of samples to assess later, and you are able to take action right away if necessary.

-Gary Reuter and Marla Spivak, at the U of MN, have a free-to-download, easy-to-follow sheet on how to administer a powder sugar test to measure mite levels. (“Powdered sugar roll for Varroa mites on Honey bees”) A sample of ~300 bees is dislodged from a brood frame, covered in powdered sugar, shaken into a white container, and the number of mites per 100 bees is found (If 300 bees, divide the number of mites by 3) (Lee et al. 2010).
+Gary Reuter and Marla Spivak, at the U of MN, have a free-to-download, easy-to-follow sheet on how to administer a powder sugar test to measure mite levels. (found on the UMN Mitecheck Webpage,) A sample of ~300 bees is dislodged from a brood frame, covered in powdered sugar, shaken into a white container, and the number of mites per 100 bees is found (If 300 bees, divide the number of mites by 3) (Lee et al. 2010).

 The simple equipment for the powdered sugar test include: